 "The Swedish government is not in a position to question another country's legal institutions and defend a criminal whose crimes have been fully proven", says a department head at the Iranian Foreign Ministry according to the state-controlled Isna.

 Last Friday, the Swedish Foreign Ministry summoned the Iranian ambassador, due to worrying signals regarding the deteriorating health of Swedish citizen Ahmadreza Djalali.
-The Swedish Foreign Ministry also demanded that Djalali, who has an Iranian background and has been sentenced to death for allegations of espionage, be released immediately.
+The Swedish Foreign Ministry also demanded that Djalali, who has an Iranian background and is sentenced to death accused of espionage, be released immediately.

-It is, however, unclear which statements from Pehrson that Iran objects to.
+It is, however, unclear which statements from Pehrson that Iran opposes.

-A few weeks ago, the Minister of Education commented on the news that a person who had worked for the Iranian intelligence service had been given a doctoral position in Lund, without the Security Service being informed.
+A few weeks ago, the Education Minister commented on the news that a person who had worked for the Iranian intelligence service had been given a doctoral position in Lund, without Säpo being informed.
 "We need to keep an eye on Iran's agents in Sweden", Pehrson wrote on social media at the end of February.

-The Iranian regime also claims that they brought up the school shooting in Örebro in the conversation with the ambassador, since an Iranian citizen was one of the victims there.
-The regime demands to be informed about the criminal investigation.
+The Iranian regime claims that they also brought up the school shooting in Örebro in the conversation with the ambassador, since an Iranian citizen was one of the victims there.
+The regime demands that Iran be informed about the criminal investigation.